quadrismegistus/prosodic/README.md

 ### Configuration options

-All configuration of Prosodic takes place in `config.py` in the root folder of Prosodic.
-This file is well-commented and is the best source of documentation on how to use it.
+All configuration of Prosodic takes place in `config.py` in your prosodic data folder, which is by default the folder `prosodic_data` in your home folder.
+(If only `config_default.py` is there, copy that to `config.py`.)
+This file is fairly well documented and is the best source of documentation on how to use it.
 (It's best to edit this file inside a text editor that highlights the Python syntax, so you can visually see which settings are deactivated by being "commented-out," i.e. by having a "#" character at the start of their lines.)
 Here is a list of what you will find there.

 * Technical options about how Prosodic works:
 	* The paths used for corpora, results, and tagged samples